Spring ’23 – Syllabus

 policies, including COVID-19-related requirements.
 These apply to anyone who is physically

-present on University grounds or participating in any CSULB-related activity.
+present on University grounds or participating in any LBSU-related activity.

 As an Online class, Art 490 students & faculty are not physically present on University grounds.
 If you wish to use campus facilities such as computer labs, then you must follow current LBSU COVID-19 protocols.

 Campus Confidential Advocates, Not Alone @ the Beach

 Title IX prohibits gender discrimination, including sexual harassment and sexual misconduct.
 If you have experienced sexual harassment, sexual assault, rape, dating/domestic violence, or stalking, the Campus Confidential Advocate is available to help.